 Transdermal magnesium can cause a tingling or feeling of itchiness when first applied to the skin.
-However, this is usually a sign of low magnesium levels and will subside as levels increase.
+However, this side effect is usually a sign of low magnesium levels and will subside as levels increase.

 It shouldn’t.
 Taking magnesium is proven to improve sleep, and better sleep should leave you feeling more refreshed and energetic.

-If you feel tired, this might actually suggest you aren’t getting enough magnesium—it’s very unlikely to be a consequence of the supplements themselves.
+If you feel tired, this might actually suggest you aren’t getting enough magnesium—it’s very unlikely to be a side effect of the supplements themselves.

 Can it cause diarrhoea?